MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-scoped-configuration-transact-sql.md

 PRIMARY

 Can only be set for the secondaries and indicates that the configuration will be the one set for the primary.
-If the configuration for the primary changes, secondary will also adjust to the same value. **PRIMARY** is the default setting for the secondaries
+If the configuration for the primary changes, the value on the secondaries will change accordingly without the need to set the secondaries value explicitely. **PRIMARY** is the default setting for the secondaries.

 LEGACY_CARDINALITY_ESTIMATION **=** { ON | **OFF** | PRIMARY }